BlakeDonn/Tic-Tac-Toe/README.md

 * Write DRY javascript
 * Utilize event delegation
-* Weave between the Data Modeland the DOM
+* Weave between the Data Model and the DOM
 * Utilize a Class to instantiate new players to be used within your Data Model
 * Have Data persist through Local Storage